dotnet/docs/docs/standard/datetime/choosing-between-datetime.md

 - To perform date and time arithmetic, possibly with a result that uniquely and unambiguously identifies a single point in time.

-.NET includes the <xref:System.DateTime>, <xref:System.DateTimeOffset>, <xref:System.TimeSpan>, and <xref:System.TimeZoneInfo> types, all of which can be used to build applications that work with dates and times.
+.NET includes the <xref:System.DateTime>, <xref:System.DateOnly>, <xref:System.DateTimeOffset>, <xref:System.TimeSpan>, <xref:System.TimeOnly>, and <xref:System.TimeZoneInfo> types, all of which can be used to build applications that work with dates and times.

 > [!NOTE]
 > This topic doesn't discuss <xref:System.TimeZone> because its functionality is almost entirely incorporated in the <xref:System.TimeZoneInfo> class.
 Whenever possible, use the <xref:System.TimeZoneInfo> class instead of the <xref:System.TimeZone> class.